xyzhang30/Breakout_Game/README.md

    * Paddle "catching" the ball

  * Noteworthy Features:
    * The color of the bricks indicate the hits left to clear it.
 The lighter the brick color is, the less hit it needs.
-When a block with multiple hits gets hit, it will change into the color of the next lower hit count.
+When a block with multiple hits gets hit, it changes into the color of the next lower hit count.

 ### Assignment Impressions
 I really enjoyed the assignment.
-I think a little game on a graphical interface is a great way to get started to learn to design because it's not boring and it's easy to visualize the complete product.
+I think a little game on a graphical interface is a great way to get started to learn to design projects because it's not boring and it's easy to visualize the changes and edits in the code.
+I also like how it's not technically challenging so that we could focus more on the designing aspect.

 I learned a lot through it, and I found out a lot of things that I still need to learn and improve on.
 I was really confused on where to start in the beginning, and I thought the second lecture really helped me figure out what parts/classes/methods I need for this project.